Virumaandi: Plot

-Kothala's men come the next day, when Virumaandi was away, and abduct Annalakshmi, forcibly taking her home.
+Kothala's men come the next day when Virumaandi is away, and abduct Annalakshmi, forcibly taking her home.
 Kothala and his gang remove her thaali, and forcibly get her married again, to Kothala's nephew Kottaisamy.
-This is to ensure that Annalakshmi's share in property does not go to Virumaandi.
+This is to ensure that Annalakshmi's share in the property does not go to Virumaandi.
 Kottaisamy is then asked by Kothala to consummate his marriage immediately, by raping Annalakshmi.
-Unable to tolerate, Annalakshmi avoids Kottaisamy and hangs herself.
+Unable to tolerate it, Annalakshmi avoids Kottaisamy and hangs herself.
 Upon hearing the news, a distraught Virumaandi enters Kothala's house to kill the gang.
-He takes revenge by hacking Kothala's four men, including Kottaisamy, to death but finds Kothala holding his own son upside down on a staircase.
+He takes revenge by hacking Kothala's four men, including Kottaisamy, to death but finds Kothala holding his son upside down on a staircase.
 Virumaandi places his weapon down, and Kothala escapes.
 Nayakkar shelters Virumaandi and sends him off to Chennai.
 Kothala and his men corner Nayakkar to hand over Virumaandi.
 A melee ensues in which Nayakkar is killed.
 Virumaandi turns up in court, where he finds that all evidence is framed against him.
-He is convicted of having raped and killed Annalakshmi and later on being the main reason for killing Kothala's four relatives, and also the main accused for the murder of 26 lives in Nayakkar's village.
+He is convicted of having raped and killed Annalakshmi and later on, being the main reason for killing Kothala's four relatives, and also the main accused for the murder of 26 lives in Nayakkar's village.
 He is sentenced to the first six years in jail, followed by death by hanging.
 He turns approver in the latter case, causing the jailing of Kothala and his men.

-While leaving the jail, Angela's cameraman discreetly films a conversation between Peykkaman and other jail wardens and convicts to bump off Chief Jailer Jayanth.
+While leaving the jail, Angela's cameraman discreetly films a conversation between Peykkaman and other jail wardens and convicts to bump off Chief Jailer Jayanth I.P.S.
 This is because all of them traffic drugs into the prison, and this is now under investigation by Jayanth.
-Peykkaman also reveals that Virumaandi never killed anyone except Kottaisamy, but his explicit charge sheet got him a death sentence.
+Peykkaman also reveals that Virumaandi never killed anyone except Kottaisamy and a henchman of Kothala, but his explicit charge sheet got him a death sentence.
 A revolt among the jail staff leads to a jailbreak, as Jayanth gets stabbed and Virumaandi saves the evidence and Angela from Peykkaman and his henchmen.
-Jayanth insists Virumaandi to wear a police uniform and safely get Angela out of the jail.
-When Virumaandi and Angela are about to leave the jail, Kothala stabs Virumaandi, proving that Virumaandi was true all the time.
+Jayanth insists that Virumaandi wear a police uniform and safely get Angela out of jail.
+When Virumaandi and Angela are about to leave the jail, Kothala stabs Virumaandi, proving that Virumaandi is true all the time.
 Virumaandi then barehandedly almost kills Kothala, but Angela insists not to kill him.
 Kothala ends up being killed in the melee, while Virumaandi and Angela escape.
 The riot is stopped, and Angela presents the evidence in court.
-Angela applies for Virumaandi's clemency to the President of India, stating that the six-year prison sentence is enough as he did not commit any other offense other than the action of instant emotion, and to release him immediately.
+Angela applies for Virumaandi's clemency to the President of India, stating that the six-year prison sentence is enough as he did not commit any other offence other than the action of instant emotion, and to release him immediately.
 Virumaandi, on TV, pleas for a quick judgement, either to reach Annalakshmi by hanging to death or to live life as a silent man, seeking retribution.